Don’t like the thought of Botox or dermal filler? Here’s a natural alternative: Platelet Rich Fibrin (PRF) treatment.05/04/21

 I’m in the Chester / Wrexham area, how do I book an appointment with you?

-There are 2 types of appointments with me, there’s the free 10 minute telephone consultation that you can book by clicking the link
+There are 2 types of appointments with me, there’s the video consultation that you can book by clicking the link

 here .
 This might suit you if you aren’t sure if this is for you or you would like my opinion on what treatments you should be considering.

-Or there’s the face to face consultation you can book from the 12th of April.
-This can be booked by clicking here
+Or there’s the face to face consultation you can book by clicking here